Survival TTRPGs: The Real Test (And Why Most Games Fail It)

 This is part of my ongoing series on system structure and pressure models—see my previous: Heroic Fantasy TTRPGs: The Real Test (And So Many Games Fail It)

-This post is about what survival games do at the system level.
-If you’re designing a survival TTRPG, resource tracking is not the point.
-Torches, rations, and scarcity-themed bookkeeping are not survival design by themselves.
-What matters is the pressure model your mechanics create and enforce.
-If your rules allow players to replace resources as fast as they spend them, or if your system still runs a heroic recovery engine where setbacks reset and characters bounce back stronger, then your mechanics are quietly fighting your premise.
+This post looks at what survival games do on a system level.
+If you’re designing a survival TTRPG, tracking resources like torches and rations isn’t enough.
+What really matters is the kind of pressure your mechanics create and enforce.
+If your rules let players replace resources as quickly as they use them, or if setbacks just make characters stronger, your mechanics are working against your premise.

 Methodology